Gordian Knot

 Welcome to my blog!

 My name is Mia Tellmann.
-I’m a college freshman with a strong interest in pandemics and biodefense.
+I’m a college student with a strong interest in global public health and biodefense.
 Having grown up on three continents, I have seen firsthand how hard it can be for people in different countries to understand and coordinate with each other.
-Biodefense and pandemics are perfect examples of this problem.
+Biodefense and public health are perfect examples of this problem.
 They always have a local source and yet global coordination is needed to solve them.

 I keep myself updated by subscribing to weekly newsletters from the CDC and the George Mason University Schar School of Policy and Government Biodefense Program.